Word frequency and sentiment analysis of twitter messages during Coronavirus pandemic: Statistical analysis of tweets

-The quality of fit of the data using power law distribution has been evaluated using three goodness of fit metrics: SSE, $R^2$ and RMSE.
-The value obtained for the three datasets with the three forms of token of words has been shown in Table \ref{tb1}.

-We obtain a high value of $R^2$ in all the three cases: unigram (0.9172), bigram (0.8718) and trigram (0.9461).
-Also, the values of SSE and RMSE obtained in all the three cases is quite low.
-This confirms that power law provides a good model for the frequency data of the tweet messages.
+Three goodness of fit metrics have been used to assess how well the power law distribution fits the data: SSE, $R^2$, and RMSE.
+The value obtained for the three datasets with the three forms of token of words has been shown in Table \ref{table:tb1}.
+We observe a notably elevated $R^2$ value across all three scenarios: unigram (0.9158), bigram (0.9863), and trigram (0.9764).
+Furthermore, the obtained values for SSE and RMSE are considerably minimal in each case.
+These results affirm the suitability of the power-law model for representing the frequency distribution of tweet message data.